aws/sagemaker-python-sdk/README.rst

 For more detailed examples of running hyperparameter tuning jobs, see: https://github.com/awslabs/amazon-sagemaker-examples.

-For more detailed explanations of the classes mentioned, see:
+For more detailed explanations of the classes that this library provides for automatic model tuning, see:

 - `API docs for HyperparameterTuner and parameter range classes <https://sagemaker.readthedocs.io/en/latest/tuner.html>`__
 - `API docs for analytics classes <https://sagemaker.readthedocs.io/en/latest/analytics.html>`__